niedobam/snake-game/README.md

 ## General Information
-This was written as a project for a university course - Object Orienter Programming, at VUT Brno.
+This was written as a project for a university course - Object Orienter Programming at VUT Brno.
 It is a simple snake game.

 Written in C++ utilizing SDL2 software development library.